Campaign! Make an Impact

 - lets young people choose what they would like to campaign for and enables them to run creative campaigns.

-So far they have chosen topics such as bullying, somewhere to go after school, knife crime, the right to be heard, child abuse, school food, litter - to name but a few.
+So far they have chosen topics such as bullying, somewhere to go after school, knife crime, the right to be heard, child abuse, school food and litter.

-See list below for participating museums, libraries and archives in Yorkshire:
+See list below for some of the participating museums, libraries and archives:

 Hull Museum Education Service